nyankers/lua-em/README.md

 #### row.entity
 The entity object which the row belongs to.

+#### row:\_debug()
+Returns the row's inner data for debugging purposes.

+#### row:delete()
+Marks the row for deletion, and prevents further access.
+Note that the row isn't actually deleted on the database until the next row:flush() call is made.

+#### row:flush(skip\_fkeys) -> still\_dirty
+Propagates any changes to the database.
+If `skip_fkeys` is true, then it will attempt to null out any foreign keys that may not be present on the database yet, where possible.
+If it does so, it will remain dirty even if it succeeds.

+Returns true if it succeeds and the field is no longer dirty as a result;
+otherwise, returns false.

+#### row:fields() -> iterator
+Acts as a pairs() equivalent for all the fields on the row, including those currently set to nil. i.e.:

+for field,value in row:fields() do print(field, value) end

 #### row:get(field) -> value
 Retrieve the value for a given field by name.
 If the field is a foreign key field, this will retrieve the appropriate row object from the cache or